Dissertation Methods for Gender Studies

 Objectives and learning outcomes of the module

-- Apply understanding of dissertation design to their own dissertation proposal
+- Apply an understanding of feminist research methodology and methods to the dissertation proposal and final dissertation.

 Scope and syllabus